- We collect information that personally identifies you when you voluntarily provide it on the KQED Platform.

 When you use the KQED Platform, we may automatically recognize certain information like your IP address, date of your visit, operating system, what type of device you are using, geo-targeting information (what geographic area you're in), and your user behavior (e.g. how long you stay on a page, or amount of time spent listening to audio files).

 - KQED Cookies

-Here is a list of these partners with links to more information about their use of your data and how to exercise your options regarding such use:
+Here is a list of Third Party partners with links to more information about their use of your data and how to exercise your options regarding such use:

 Last updated: July 28, 2020

 Website Analytics and Operations